 Gain a grounding in the teachings through reading, guidance, and discussion.

-The 2017-2018 Dharma Study Program begins October 7.
+The 2017-2018 Dharma Study Program begins September 30.
+(Note change of date: previously posted as October 7.)
 We will read The Island by Ajahn Pasanno and Ajahn Amaro.
 Details and registration below.

 For those who are serious about liberation—or “the heart’s sure release” (as the Buddha called it)—the importance of a solid grounding in Dharma teachings cannot be overemphasized.

 Here is some feedback on previous years’ Dharma Study Programs: